Data Sources¶

 Provider: FAO Statistics Division

-Description: Per-capita food supply quantities (kg/capita/year) by country, item, and year.
-We use the Grand Total item to benchmark available food supply when scaling food waste fractions.
+Description: Per-capita food supply quantities (kg/capita/year) by country, item, and year from FAO’s global statistical database covering 245+ countries from 1961 onward.
+We use the Grand Total item to benchmark available food supply when scaling food waste fractions, and per-commodity supply data to supplement baseline dietary intake estimates.

 Access: https://www.fao.org/faostat/en/ (Food Balance Sheets domain)